sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-3/day-1.md

 ### Docker Hub

 Docker Hub is a container registry built for developers and open source contributors to find, use, and share their container images.
-With Hub, developers can host public repos that can be used for free, or private repos for teams and enterprises.
+With DockerHub, developers can host public repos that can be used for free, or private repos for teams and enterprises.

 To push an image to Docker Hub, you can run the following commands: